blashy101/RilakkumaSwitchEnglishPatch/README.md

 This is an active work in progress.

-As of 3/16/25 the following has not been translated:
+As of 4/15/25 the following has not been translated:

 All event descriptions (I don't have them unlocked yet and need the context)

-All character dialog (appears by their heads), this is in part because it's a large milestone to get to but there is also an issue with English characters I haven't worked out yet.
-This is a top priority for development.
-(Get in touch if you're familiar with hacking Unity games and wanna help out please lol)

-The "Default settings" button in the music tablet (just cannot find this? will figure it out)

-The "Start" button in the minigame selection (see above)

 If you find any bugs, feel free to report them, it would be incredibly appreciated.